Successor (album)

 Successor (stylized as $uccessor) is the debut studio album by American experimental artist Fred Warmsley, under the alias Dedekind Cut.
-It was released on November 11, 2016, by NON Worldwide and Hospital Productions.
-The album features guest vocals from Active Child, as well as co-production from producer Al Carlson, notable for his work on Oneohtrix Point Never's Replica and St. Vincent's Marry Me.
+It was released on 11 November 2016, by NON Worldwide and Hospital Productions.
+The album features guest vocals from Active Child, as well as co-production from producer Al Carlson, influential for his work on Oneohtrix Point Never's Replica and St. Vincent's Marry Me.

 Background and recording

 In 2013, Warmsley, then known as Lee Bannon and for his production work with Pro Era, began to explore a more experimental sound as a solo artist.
 In June 2013, he self-released NW/WB, which showcased strong jungle and drum and bass influences and garnered a significant amount of attention.
 The project drew the interest of record labels including Warp Records, Sacred Bones Records and Ninja Tune, which signed Warmsley in October 2013.
 His debut studio album, entitled Alternate/Endings, was released on January 9, 2014, to critical acclaim.
 Rolling Stone placed Alternate/Endings at number 15 of its "20 Best EDM, Electronic and Dance Albums of 2014".

 On May 26, 2015, Warmsley announced via a hand-written note shared on his Instagram page that he would be changing his moniker from Lee Bannon to "¬ b" (meaning "not Bannon").
 He wrote that Pattern of Excel would be his final release as Lee Bannon, adding that he felt the name had "reached its limits" and that "the future can no longer exist in the same realm with music I created when I was 17, fickle and still developing."
-Early recording for $uccessor, then titled ANA, began in December 2014 at Warmsley's personal studio in Brooklyn, New York, but was put on hold while Warmsley released the album Patterns of Excel.
+Early recording for $uccessor, then titled ANA, began in December 2014 at Warmsley's personal studio in Brooklyn, New York City, but was put on hold while Warmsley released the album Patterns of Excel.

 With the inception of the name Dedekind Cut, recording on $uccessor resumed in the summer of 2015 in Dublin, Ireland.
 On September 9, 2015, Warmsley released an EP entitled tHot eNhançeR, his first release as Dedekind Cut, during the making of which Warmsley befriended NON Worldwide founder Chino Amobi, leading to the label's involvement in the release of $uccessor.

 During the fall of 2015, Warmsley began working with Al Carlson on completing the album.
 They both used Max looping rigs and the Roland Integra-7 synth.
 In February 2016, various tracks in their demo forms were used to create the EP American Zen, Warmsley's first release with Hospital Productions, with unreleased tracks made exclusively available on his Bandcamp page as free bonus tracks.
 On September 1, 2016, it was announced that the album would be released on November 11, 2016.

 On November 9, 2016, the album's second half and unused bonus tracks were made available for streaming and downloading on Wikipedia and MediaFire respectively.